Finite sets, mappings, cardinals, and arithmetic in intuitionistic New Foundations: Order on the cardinals

 \begin{lemma} For $x \in \F$ and $x^+ \in \F$, we have $x \neq x^+$. \end{lemma}

-{\em Proof}.
-Suppose $x = x^+$; then
+\begin{proof} Suppose $x = x^+$; then

 Now $u \cup \{c\}$ is a finite set, similar to a proper subset of itself (namely $u$).
 Then by definition, $u \cup \{c\}$ is infinite.
 By Theorem~\ref{theorem:infiniteimpliesnotfinite}, it is not finite.
 But it is finite.
-That contradiction completes the proof of the lemma.
+That contradiction shows $x \neq x^+$. \end{proof}

 \begin{lemma} For $x \in \F$ and $x^+ \in \F$, we have $x < x^+$. \end{lemma}